antorqs/better-teams/README.md

 # Better Teams

 Better Teams is a Chrome Extension that supercharges your Microsoft Teams experience!
 Whether you're sharing media, reacting to a call, or avoiding notification pop-ups, Better Teams has your back.
-Seamlessly embed media, improve accessibility, and enjoy a more polished Teams interface.
+Seamlessly embed media, improve usability, and enjoy a more polished Teams interface.

 ## 🌟 Features